IGreatlyDislikeJavascript/bootstrap-tourist/README.md

 The original Bootstrap Tour was written in coffeescript, and had a number of open feature and bug fix requests in the github repo.
 Bootstrap Tourist is an in-progress effort to move Bootstrap Tour to native ES6, fix some issues and add some requested features.
 You can read more about why Bootstrap Tourist exists, and why it's not a github fork anymore, here: https://github.com/sorich87/bootstrap-tour/issues/713

-This repo has been created to give an easy way to update and track the revisions to the code, rather than filling up the original Tour forum.

-Tourist works with Bootstrap 3 and 4 (specify "framework" option), however the "standalone" non-Bootstrap version is not available
+Tourist works with Bootstrap 3.4 and 4.3 (specify "framework" option), however the "standalone" non-Bootstrap version is not available

+## Minimum Bootstrap / jquery requirements
+There are some bugs in earlier BS3 and BS4, and jquery versions, that cause problems with Tourist.
+Please use minimum Bootstrap 3.4.x or 4.3.x, jquery 3.3.1 to avoid.
+Earlier versions may work, but try for yourself.

 ## Changelog from previous version: